NYC Construction Accident Lawyers

 Why Do Construction Accidents Happen?

-Negligent Causes of Construction Accidents
+Causes of Construction Accidents include the following:

-• Lack of training
+• Lack of adequate training

 • Lack of supervision